TRIGONIM/ggram/info/troubleshooting.md

 ## $ lua bot.lua

-> lua: bot.lua:5: module 'ggram.core' not found
+> lua: bot.lua:5: module 'ggram' not found

 This can happen if `luarocks install` was run with the `--local` parameter.
 In this case, you may need to tell the lua script where to look for modules.
 To do this, you need to add at the top of the bot file: